walterhiggins/ScriptCraft/docs/API-Reference.md

     var theDrone = new Drone();
     theDrone.up().left().box(blocks.oak).down().fwd(3).cylinder0(blocks.lava,8);

-### TLDNR; (Just read this if you're impatient)

-At the in-game command prompt type...

-    /js box( blocks.oak )

-... creates a single wooden block at the cross-hairs or player location

-    /js box( blocks.oak ).right(2).box( blocks.wool.black, 4, 9, 1)

-... creates a single wooden block and a 2001 black obelisk that is 4 wide x 9 tall x 1 long in size.
-If you want to see what else ScriptCraft's Drone can do, read on...

 ### Constructing a Drone Object

 Drones can be created in any of the following ways...